corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 Adds graphical entities for the Machine Shipset that are compatible with the ringworld changes from Gigastructural Engineering & More (3.6).
 Adds an event to assign the `machine_01` graphical culture to ringworld megastructures if the constructing empire has that graphical culture.

-Also replaces one megastructure from base Gigas - `gigablackhole_ring_world_3` - to support having the Penrose Sphere rignworlds match the `machine_01` graphical culture.
+Also replaces two megastructures from base Gigas - `gigablackhole_ring_world_3` and `interstellar_habitat_5` - to support having the Penrose Sphere and Interstellar Habitat ringworlds match the `machine_01` graphical culture.
+Note that existing fully constructed ringworld segments are not affected, only segments that finish upgrading after enabling this mod will have the new appearance.

 ## Compatibility